pinax-network/supported-networks/README.md

 - `icons/`: Contains the icons of the chains.
 - `providers/`: Contains the provider definitions for The Graph services (ex: RPC, Firehose, Substreams, ...).

+## Make a pull request

+Once you've tested your chain, you can share it on The Graph supported networks.

+## Common mistakes

+- Review Typepspec definitions in `./typespec` to ensure that the chain is correctly defined.
+- Ensure that the chain is correctly defined in the `./_data/chains/` directory.
+- Ensure that the chain matches a valid block definition in the `./_data/blocks/` directory.
+- Ensure that the chain has a valid icon in the `./_data/icons/` directory.
+- Ensure that the chain has a valid provider in the `./_data/providers/` directory.

+## Running tests

+Test your changes by running `bun test` to ensure that your changes are correct.

 ## How to add a new chain?

+Add the chain definition to the `./_data/chains/` directory.

 ```json
 {